cambiotraining/chipseq/Practicals/Differential_Binding/DiffBind_practical.md

 ### Questions: understanding DiffBind

 1. How many differential regions you obtained?
-2. Is the normalisation appropriate for these samples?
+2. Is the experimental design appropriate for differential binding analysis?
 3. Do the significantly differential regions show consistent differences between the two cell types?